A queer Kac-Moody construction: Introduction

-Amidst the progress in understanding Kac-Moody Lie superalgebras, a certain Lie superalgebra was left out: the queer Lie superalgebra.
-In the theory of finite-dimensional associative superalgebras over the complex numbers, there are two families of central simple superalgebras: namely, $\operatorname{End}(\C^{m|n})$ and $Q(n)$, where the latter is the queer associative superalgebra, and it can be viewed as the subalgebra of $\operatorname{End}(\C^{n|n})$ consisting of endomorphisms commuting with a particular odd automorphism.
+Amidst the progress in understanding Kac--Moody Lie superalgebras, a certain Lie superalgebra avoided the Kac-Moody fold, despite being contragredient and simple (in an appropriate sense).
+This is the type Q Lie superalgebra $\q(n)$.
+In the theory of finite-dimensional associative superalgebras over the complex numbers, there are two families of central simple superalgebras: $\operatorname{End}(\C^{m|n})$ and $Q(n)$, where the latter is the type Q associative superalgebra, and it can be viewed as the subalgebra of $\operatorname{End}(\C^{n|n})$ consisting of endomorphisms commuting with a particular odd automorphism.
 One may present $Q(n)$ as matrices of the form

 where $A,B$ are arbitrary $n\times n$ matrices.
-Thus one arrives at the Lie superalgebra $\q(n)$, which is the natural Lie superalgebra obtained from $Q(n)$ with the supercommutator operation.
+Thus one arrives at the Lie superalgebra $\q(n)$, which is the natural Lie superalgebra obtained from $Q(n)$ via the supercommutator.

-On the face of it, $\q(n)$ is a nice Lie superalgebra, whose even part is $\g\l(n)$ and whose odd part is the adjoint representation of $\g\l(n)$.
-However, it is distinctive in that its Cartan subalgebra,
+The Lie superalgebra $\q(n)$ has even part $\g\l(n)$ and odd part the adjoint representation of $\g\l(n)$.
+It is distinctive in that its Cartan subalgebra,

 where $D,D'$ are diagonal, is \emph{not} purely even or commutative.
 It is instead what we call \emph{quasitoral}, i.e.~it satisfies $[\h_{\ol{0}},\h]=0$.
-This property prevents it from ever being described in classical Kac-Moody terms, because in that setup one always begins with a self-normalizing torus.
+This property prevents it from ever being described in classical Kac--Moody terms, because in that setup one always begins with a self-normalizing, purely even torus.
 In fact the root system of $\q(n)$ is nothing but the classical $A_{n-1}$ root system.
-Thus it is clear that to have a Kac-Moody type construction that gives rise to the queer Lie superalgebra, one needs to begin with a self-normalizing quasitoral subalgebra.
+Thus it is clear that to have a Kac--Moody type construction that gives rise to $\q(n)$, one needs to begin with a self-normalizing quasitoral subalgebra.

+On the flip side, quasireductive Lie superalgebras $\g$ (i.e.~ones for which $\g_{\ol{0}}$ is reductive and acts $\operatorname{ad}$-semisimply on $\g$) are a main focus of super representation theory, as their representation categories are Frobenius (see \cite{S2}).
+The Cartan subalgebra of a quasireductive superalgebra $\g$ must be quasitoral, meaning that quasitoral superalgebras are the correct generalization of tori to the super setting.
+This motivates a Kac--Moody construction which begins with a self-normalizing quasitoral subalgebra, which we now explain.